-Economic performance dominates over the environmental and social performances in sourcing decisions for TC firms (Su, 2013).
-Supplier selection is generally governed by time, cost and quality factors.
-However, due to buyers' and regulatory requirements, TC firms are adopting environmental and social criteria into consideration for strategic sourcing recently (Dey, Bhattacharya, Ho, & Clegg, 2015; Gupta & Barua, 2017; Ho, Dey, & Lockström, 2011; Scott, Ho, Dey, & Talluri, 2015).
-Besides, TC firms generally opt for bulk procurement for scale economy and government incentive on strategic raw material (e.g., cotton in this case).
+Economic performance dominates over the environmental and social performance in sourcing decisions for TC firms (Su, 2013).
+Supplier selection is generally governed by time, cost, and quality factors.
+However, due to buyers' and regulatory requirements, TC firms are adopting environmental and social criteria into consideration for strategic sourcing recently (Dey et al., 2015; Gupta and Barua, 2017; Ho et al., 2011; Scott et al., 2015).
+Besides, TC firms generally opt for bulk procurement for scale economy and government incentives on strategic raw materials (e.g. cotton in this case).
 However, in doing so, they end up with higher raw material inventory and perform poorly in sustainability (Lee, 2008).
-Certification from the International Organization for Standardization (ISO) is also becoming a mandatory criterion for volume buyers to award manufacturing contracts to manufacturers (Malesios et al., 2018).
+Certification from the International Organisation for Standardisation (ISO) is also becoming a mandatory criterion for volume buyers to award manufacturing contracts to manufacturers (Malesios et al., 2018).

-Furthermore, green procurement (e.g., regenerative materials) is becoming popular globally, as identified in recent studies (Blome, Hollos, & Paulraj, 2014; Kumar et al., 2019; Testa, Annunziata, Iraldo, & Frey, 2016).
-Moreover, local sourcing can be environmentally and social friendly, although not efficient.
+Furthermore, green procurement (e.g. regenerative materials) is becoming popular globally, as identified in recent studies (Blome et al., 2014; Testa et al., 2016; Kumar et al., 2019).
+Moreover, local sourcing can be environmentally and socially friendly, although not efficient.
 Therefore, the relationship between take and sustainability performance can reveal the current state of CE practices within the TC industry.
 Accordingly, the first hypothesis is formed:

 H1.
-Activities of take field of action such as material and source selection and inbound transportation and storage are positively correlated to (1a) economic performance, (1b) environmental performance and (1c) social performance.
+Activities of take field of action, such as materials and source selection and inbound transportation and storage, are positively correlated to (1a) economic performance, (1b) environmental performance, and (1c) social performance.

-TC firms can also become more sustainable by having eco-design, lean practices, energy efficiency and access to renewable energy.
+TC firms can also become more sustainable by having eco-design, lean practices, energy efficiency, and access to renewable energy.
 Sustainability can also be enhanced with social well-being and equality in an industry in which racing to the bottom has been the norm for decades.
-There are a plethora of studies on social well-being, environmental performance and economic performance and their interrelationship with varying and inconclusive outcomes (Asif & Searcy, 2014; Morioka & de Carvalho, 2016).
-De et al. (2018) and Tseng, Tan, Chiu, et al. (2018) contradicted with this, as they did not find any direct relationship between eco-design and lean practices with higher economic performance.
-Support for causal relationship running through social well-being and economic performance and environmental performance is even rare (Tseng, Tan, Chiu, et al., 2018).
-Cagno and Trianni (2013) and Dey, Malesios, De, Chowdhury, et al. (2019) found that lean practices and energy efficiency measures help achieve both economic and environmental performances; they are capital intensive in such a way that many businesses will not be able to afford them without subsidies.
-However, the dominant view is that there is a bidirectional relationship between environmental and economic performances as most green technology and practice are designed to save cost in the long term (Liu, Zhu, & Seuring, 2017; Tseng, Tan, Geng, et al., 2016).
-Nonetheless, we argue that environment-friendly TC firms are likely to have satisfied employees with higher economic performance (Dey, Malesios, De, Budhwar, 2020; Dey, Malesios, De, Chowdhury, et al., 2019).
+There are a plethora of studies on social wellbeing, environmental performance and economic performance and their inter-relationship with varying and inconclusive outcomes (Asif & Searcy, 2014; Morioka & de Carvalho, 2016).
+De et al. (2018) and Tseng et al. (2018) contradicted with this, as they did not find any direct relationship between eco-design and lean practices with higher economic performance.
+Support for a causal relationship running through social well-being and economic performance and environmental performance is even rarer (Tseng et al., 2018).
+Cagno and Trianni (2013) and Dey et al. (2019) found that lean practices and energy efficiency measures help achieve both economic and environmental goals; they are capital intensive in such a way that many businesses will not be able to afford them without subsidies.
+However, the dominant view is that there is a bi-directional relationship between environmental and economic performances, as most green technology and practice are designed to save cost in the long term (Liu et al., 2017; Tseng et al., 2016).
+Nonetheless, we argue that environment-friendly TC firms are likely to have satisfied employees with higher economic performance (Dey et al., 2019; 2020).
 Therefore, we hypothesise:

 H2.
-Activities of make field of action such as lean practice, eco-design, lower energy consumption, use of renewable energy, social well-being and equality are positively correlated to (2a) economic performance, (2b) environmental performance and (2c) social performance.
+Activities of make field of action such as lean practice, eco-design, lower energy consumption, use of renewable energy, social wellbeing and equality are positively correlated to (2a) economic performance; (2b) environmental performance; and (2c) social performance.